MSc Architectural Lighting Design

 Light and Space – indoor

-The importance of dealing with daylight as well as artificial lighting in indoor spaces is addressed through activities related to sources and technology, space theory, visual ergonomics and performance.
+The importance of dealing with daylight as well as artificial lighting in indoor spaces is addressed through activities related to sources and technology, spatial theory and visual ergonomics, performance and sustainability.
 Design process, planning and presentation techniques will be handled in activities and tasks.

 Light and Science